Creator / Norman Mclaren

-Norman McLaren was a Scottish-Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1940s to the 1980s for the National Film Board Of Canada
+Norman McLaren (1914-1987) was a Scottish-Canadian animator famous being a pioneer in a variety of experimental techniques from the late 1930s, and then his series of films from the 1940s up to his retirement in 1983 for the National Film Board Of Canada

 Specifically, he created new techniques like Drawn on Film animation (Animation drawn directly on film stock), pixiliation (Stop Motion